tusharteji/homebrew-almaclient/how-to.md

 4. Clone this repository to your local workstation

-'''git clone <url-of-the-remote-repo>'''
+'git clone <url-of-the-remote-repo>'

 5. Move the ruby file created in step 2 inside this repository.
 So, first 'cd' into the repository and then run:

-'''mv /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula/script-name.rb .'''
+'mv /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula/script-name.rb .'

 *This will move the ruby tap file inside the repo.
 The source path in the above command may vary.
 So, find the ruby file and use its path.*
 *Also note that the name of the ruby file with extension .rb, will be the same as the script name that you created in the first place.*